 When choosing living room furniture, there are few things more pleasurable than the first time you fall into the soft, plump cushions of a brand new sofa or armchair (we're mostly mentioning sofas, but the rules are the same).
 But it can be a bit of a journey to finally get there.
 How do you know if the sofa or chair is going to be the right fit?
 The right fit for your living room, the right fit for your life, the right fit for your front door.
 To help you along with the (often stressful) sofa-buying experience, we’ve put together some guidelines for what you should consider before choosing a new sofa or armchair.

 How will you use your sofa or armchair?

 Sofas see all kinds of use and abuse and are often subjected to much more than just being sat on.
-So first ask yourself: what are the main purposes of your sofa?
+So when choosing a sofa first ask yourself: what are the main purposes of your sofa?
 How many people do you need to seat?
 Do you have pets to consider?
 If so, you will need to choose your fabric carefully (more on that later.)
 Does your living room turn into a hotel at the weekends?
 Maybe you need to consider one of the best sofa beds in our round-up instead.
 Want to curl up with a book?
 A cosy armchair might suit.
 Does the sofa host a lot of movie marathons?
 Then you will want to think about a recliner sofa with just the right filling.
 Want to create a focal point?
 Maybe you need a statement armchair.
 Make sure you weigh up all your sofa's different uses accordingly when making your decisions.